icculp/IRS_Scraper/README.txt

 Run requirements.txt to install python3 pip packages

 For the information script, the form names to input can be given to the function at the bottom of the file in the main section; add the names to the form list that you require.
 The output will be returned as a list object, printed to stdout, and also dumped to a json file with the specified filename.
+I left my debugging print statements in the information script to give you an idea of how I worked through the problem.

-For the whatever script, the input can be similarly applied
+For the download_forms script, the input can be similarly applied in the main at the bottom of the script file.

+I left only the replacement lines commented out in the download_forms script so as to meet the exact requirements of the challenge, but I think the spaces should be replaced with underscores in the directory name and filename, and should maybe be updated in the project description.